Skip to content

 Date in the Future

 Future dates are also supported.
-Timeago will return the correct string without ago word in it when the date is in the future.
+Timeago will return the correct string without the word ago when the date is in the future.

 go